fieldtensor/code-samples/README.md

 The most interesting thing about this class is that it is implemented in a way that will never trigger the JavaScript garbage collector.
-A stack of matrices is kept around and re-used in perpetuity.
+A stack of matrices is kept around and reused in perpetuity.
 For example, when the user multiples two matrices a spare matrix is taken from a preexisting existing pool and used to store the result.
 Matrices are created but never destroyed.